MethodMahony/App-Don-Cheoil/README.md

 # App-Don-Cheoil
-Code for an Android app for helping kids learn music Will contain:
+An Android app for helping kids learn music
+Will contain:
 - abc notation
 - sheet music